 (Book 2: Hello, Can You Fear Me?)

-Anurag got to the painter’s motionless body before Ravi was halfway there.
-He had overcome his initial shock and was checking Subro’s vitals already.
+Anurag got to Subro’s motionless body before Ravi was halfway there.
+He was already checking the painter’s vitals.
 As Ravi approached, Anurag panted, ‘Still breathing… But doesn’t look very good… Need to get him attention… quick!’

 Ravi nodded absently.
 He tried to help pick the artist up, only to find his own strength betray him.
 He felt fatigued beyond anything he had experienced before.